 - Add cacao/cocoa and Reishi and pulse to combine well.

-- Now, turn the food processor on and stream in th tahini, orange essential oil and then finally the dates.
+- Now, turn the food processor on and stream in the tahini, optional orange essential oil or zest and then finally the dates.
 Make SURE the dates are putted, and add them one at a time.
 Once all the dates have been added the mixture may seems a little dry- just continue to process for around another 1 minutes.
 The mixture should now be moist and ready to roll.

 - Before you begin rolling, check the consistency of your ball dough.
+As we are using natural products they can vary in moisture content, so you may need to adjust things here.
 Take a small piece in your hand.
 It should easily roll into a ball and hold with out crumbling, but not be so wet that it leaves sticky parts on your hand.
 If necessary add more dates or tahini to achieve more moisture or more cacao/cocoa if the mixture is too wet.

 Set the super seed chocolate bliss balls on a tray in the fridge.
 Once firm, store in an airtight container in the fridge.